paigen11/file-read-challenge/README.md

 ### To Check Performance Testing
 Use one of the smaller files contained within the `indiv18` folder - they're all about 400MB and can be used with all 3 implementations.
 Run those along with the `console.time` and `performance.now()` references and you can see which solution is more performant and by how much.

+### To Put FEC Contribution Records in a MongoDB v4.x Collection
+It is possible to reformat the input records to a Javascript Object Notation (JSON) format compatible with MongoDB database version 4.x.
+You must do some additional preparation work.

+Download and unzip the indiv18.zip file.
+Download the header file noted above.
+Make note of the path where you unzipped the contribution files to.
+The header file is in comma separated values format, using actual commas ',' as the separator.
+You must change the separator to a pipe symbol '|'.

+`sed 's/\,/\|/g' < indiv_header_file.csv > test1.csv`

+You must append individual contribution records to this test1.csv file.
+For testing purposes, I like to use egrep to extract records of interest, such as contributors employed by particular companies.

+`egrep 'PFIZER' >> test1.csv`

+Navigate to the database/mongodb_version4 folder.

+Create a new folder named 'reformatted' in that folder.

+On the command line, issue

+`node reformat_fec_data_to_json.js path/to/your/test1.csv`

+The input file test1.csv is reformatted to json and the output file is in the reformatted/ folder that you created.
+It will have a *.json extension.
+You can change the name of the output file by changing the writeStream arguments in the reformat_fec_data_to_json.js script.

+You can then import this reformatted data into a MongoDB version 4.x collection using the mongoimport utility, like so:

+`mongoimport --db fecdata --collection t1 --file test1.json`

+Contributor BobCochran has only tested the script with 1,563 input records.
+The script has not been thoroughly tested, in other words.